Hyomoto/TorchBox/docs/language/keywords.md

 #### `import`

-Brings an external API—such as a set of functions, utilities, or constants—into your script’s namespace.
+Brings an external library as a set of functions, utilities, or constants—into your script’s namespace.
 After importing, you access its contents using dot notation.

 ```tinder
 import math